CrunchyData/postgres-operator/docs/content/architecture/namespace.md

 ## Namespace Operating Modes

-The PostgreSQL Operator can be run with various Namespace Operating Modes, with each mode determining whether or not certain namespaces capabilities are enabled for the Operator installation.
+The PostgreSQL Operator can be run with various Namespace Operating Modes, with each mode determining whether or not certain namespace capabilities are enabled for the PostgreSQL Operator installation.
 When the PostgreSQL Operator is run, the Kubernetes environment is inspected to determine what cluster roles are currently assigned to the `pgo-operator` `ServiceAccount` (i.e. the `ServiceAccount` running the Pod the PostgreSQL Operator is deployed within).
-Based on the `ClusterRoles` identified, one of the namespace operating modes described below will be enabled for the Operator installation.
-Please consult the installation guides for the various installation methods available to determine the settings required to install the `ClusterRoles` required for each mode.
+Based on the `ClusterRoles` identified, one of the namespace operating modes described below will be enabled for the PostgreSQL Operator installation.
+Please consult the [installation guides]({{< relref "installation" >}}) for the various installation methods available to determine proper setting for enabling each of the Namespace Operating Modes discussed below.

 ### `dynamic`

-Enables full dynamic namespace capabilities, in which the Operator can create, delete and update any namespaces within the Kubernetes cluster, while then also having the ability to create the `Roles`, `RoleBindings` and `ServiceAccounts` within those namespaces as required for the Operator to create PostgreSQL clusters.
+Enables full dynamic namespace capabilities, in which the Operator can create, delete and update any namespaces within the Kubernetes cluster.
 Additionally, while  in this mode the Operator can listen for namespace events (e.g. namespace additions, updates and deletions), and then create or remove controllers for various namespaces as those namespaces are added or removed from the Kubernetes cluster and/or Operator install.
-The mode therefore allows the Operator to dynamically respond to namespace events in the cluster, and then interact with those namespaces as required to manage PostgreSQL clusters within them.
+This mode therefore allows the Operator to dynamically respond to namespace events in the cluster.

-The following represents the `ClusterRole` required for the `dynamic` mode to be enabled:
+The following defines the namespace permissions required for the `dynamic` mode to be enabled:

 ```yaml
 ---